aayushxtech/hostel-drop/README.md

 2. **Authentication** - Views don't have proper user authentication
 3. **Student Self-Service** - Students can't directly interact with their parcels
 4. **Audit Trail** - Limited tracking of who performed what actions
+5. **Endpoint Consistency** - Some duplicate functionality between student and parcel endpoints

 This simplified flow ensures easy parcel management while maintaining a clear record of all parcel movements.